Abbasmahdipour/PhD-Micro-Project/README.md

 # PhD-Micro-Project
 Hello!
-The Python code placed in this section is related to exercise number 5 of chapter 1 of the book Python Machine Learning By Example Third Edition.
+The Python code placed in this section is related to exercise number 5 of chapter 1 and exercise number 2,3 of chapter 2 of the book Python Machine Learning By Example Third Edition. i run this code in google colab and load in this place. thanks!
-It is possible that in this exercise, the user has been asked to import the matplotlib library and draw some graphs using it.